Cincinesh/tue/docs/functions/math/rotation_mat.md

    [rotation quaternion](../../other/rotation_types.md).
 The exact calculation is as follows:
    ```
-   Where x, y, z, and w are the components of the given quat.
+   Where x, y, z, and w are components of the given rotation quaternion

    [ 1-2yy-2zz    2xy+2zw    2xz-2yw  0 ]
    [   2xy-2zw  1-2xx-2zz    2yz+2xw  0 ]